151 new cases and two deaths reported, bringing SC total to 925 cases, 18 deaths

 In an effort to slow the spread of the virus, local leaders have tried to restrict access to their communities or have encouraged residents to stay home except for essential business.
 Beach towns like Edisto Beach, Folly Beach, Sullivan's Island and Isle of Palms began checkpoints to shut out visitors.
 Columbia and Charleston enacted stay-at-home ordinances.

-On one occasion, a note was left on a vehicle with a New York license plate: "BCSO and Security have been notified of your location.
-Please stay healthy + please follow quarantine guidelines,.
+In one instance, a note was left on a vehicle with New York license plates: "BCSO and Security have been notified of your location.
+Please stay healthy + please follow quarantine guidelines.
 During this time HHI IS NOT a vacation destination any more than NYC!"

-But the person who received this note had been in Beaufort County since January, the Sheriff's Office said.
+But the person who received the note had been in Beaufort County since January, the Sheriff's Office said.

 Many state leaders have been less willing than local leaders to encourage harsh restrictions on movement or access.
 S.C.
-Attorney General Alan Wilson released a legal opinion that local governments could not exercise the governor's emergency powers without opening themselves up to legal challenges.
+Attorney General Alan Wilson released a legal opinion that local governments could not enact emergency rules such as state-at-home ordinances without opening themselves up to legal challenges.

 An amended opinion released a few days later made clear local governments can keep their stay-at-home orders unless someone goes to court to block it.

-U.S. Rep. Joe Cunningham, who has tested positive for COVID-19, called on McMaster to make that order in a statement released Monday.
+U.S. Rep. Joe Cunningham, who has tested positive for COVID-19, called on McMaster to issue such an order in a statement released Monday.

 “As someone who has already contracted COVID-19, I know firsthand how easily it can be caught and spread.
 While my symptoms are mild and improving, many others aren’t as lucky," Cunningham said in the statement.